Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

 \subsection{What Differential Privacy Does Not Promise}

 Differential privacy compares two hypothetical ``worlds'' $A$ and $B$.
 In world $A$, your data is used in carrying out some data analysis.
 In world $B$, your data is not used --- but the data analysis is still carried out, using the remainder of the dataset.
-Differential privacy guarantees in a strong sense that you should be almost indifferent between worlds $A$ and $B$ --- and hence if you do not fear any privacy harms in world $B$ (because your data was not used at all), you should also not fear privacy harms in world $A$.
+If this data analysis satisfies differential privacy, then it guarantees in a strong sense that you should be almost indifferent between worlds $A$ and $B$ --- and hence if you do not fear any privacy harms in world $B$ (because your data was not used at all), you should also not fear privacy harms in world $A$.